Are you looking for growth and independence in a creative workplace?

 Are you passionate about the communities and stories that make up this diverse country?

-- Format content — edit photos, upload videos and podcasts, follow professional standards and protocols for accessibility and SEO, and prepare web pages within a Kentico content management system
+- Format content – edit photos, upload videos and podcasts, follow professional standards and protocols for accessibility and SEO, and prepare web pages using a content management system

-- Utilize principals and knowledge of user experience (UX) and content strategy to fine-tune content delivery
+- Utilize principles and knowledge of user experience (UX) and content strategy to fine tune content delivery

 - Provide multi-faceted support – trouble shoot technology issues, assemble newsletters, format French content, update reports

-- Achievement orientated: Demonstrating the motivation to work hard, be successful, achieve difficult goals, and complete challenging tasks
+- Achievement oriented: Motivation to work hard, achieve goals, and complete challenging tasks

-- Flexible: Able to adapt your style or approach to adjust to changing circumstances to achieve an objective
+- Flexible: Able to adapt your style or approach to changing circumstances to achieve an objective

-- Independent: Able to be self-starting and work independently of others when necessary
+- Independent: Self-starting and work independently of others when necessary

-- Proficient in Interpersonal Relations: Relates to others in an outgoing, friendly warm and personable manner in order to establish and maintain effective interpersonal relationships.
-Able to use tact and diplomacy to manage delicate situations and develop a sense of openness and trust
+- Proficient in Interpersonal Relations: Relate to others in an outgoing, friendly, and personable manner.
+Able to use tact and diplomacy to develop openness and trust

 - Objective: Able to maintain a realistic perspective and keep personal biases to a minimum